jack11wagner/DataWranglingProject/README.md

     - Some dates in Top Individual Performance tables had unneccessary whitespace in the string, which was cleaned up
     - Some dates also had numbers in parentheses and asterisks at the end of the string that were removed
+    - Some data from all time stats had random 'i' characters amongst data

 ---